 The use of private collectors has repeatedly been shown to be a waste of taxpayer dollars.
 The 1996-1997 pilot resulted in a \$17 million net loss to the government, while the mid-2000s program resulted in a net loss of almost \$4.5 million.
 Meanwhile, the private collectors earned more than \$16 million in commissions during the latter program.
+A 2013 study by the National Taxpayer Advocate found that the IRS employees were significantly more effective in collecting taxes than private collectors.

-We strongly urge you to oppose language in the "EXPIRE Act of 2014" that would require the use of private collection companies to collect taxes on a commission basis.
+We strongly urge you to oppose Section 52106 of the Highway Trust Fund bill or any provision that would force IRS to use private debt collectors to collect taxes on a commission basis.